 Here's How Much Your Next Bach Party Could Cost You

 If you've been tasked with planning a bach party, you may be daunted by all the options—and the potential cost.
 Between travel and accommodations, the swag, the drinks and more, the expenses can add up.
-According to a new study, 37% of attendees of both bachelor and bachelorette parties spend over $1,000 on the event, with 39% of male attendees and 34% of female attendees spending in the four digits.
-And with costs rising across all areas of the economy due to inflation (the U.S. Travel Association shows lodging and flights have each increased by 15% since 2019), it should come as no surprise that bach parties are costing more, too.
-The good news is that you don't have to spend a ton to slay the bach party game—in fact, there are lots of budget-friendly ways to celebrate (we'll get to that in a minute). .
+According to a 2023 study, 37% of attendees of both bachelor and bachelorette parties spend over $1,000 on the event, with 39% of male attendees and 34% of female attendees spending in the four digits.
+The good news is that you don't have to spend a ton to slay the bach party game—in fact, there are lots of budget-friendly ways to celebrate (we'll get to that in a minute).

-The study—which surveyed roughly 500 respondents who attended, or plan to attend, a party between in 2023—also revealed that the average length of a bach party has returned to its pre-pandemic norm.
-In 2019, the average bach party lasted two days, but that increased briefly post-pandemic in 2021 to three days, as people were eager to travel and celebrate and had more work flexibility.
-This year, however, the average length of a bach party is back to two days.
+The study—which surveyed roughly 500 respondents who attended, or planned to attend, a party in 2023—also revealed that the average length of a bach party is two days.
 That's not to say that longer bach parties don't occur—17% of bachelor parties and 15% of bachelorettes last four days or more.
 As you can imagine, the longer the event, the more expensive it can be.
 So exactly how much does a bach party cost?
 Read on to find out.

 In this article: